2008–09 CONCACAF Champions League: Qualification

-2 Saprissa were both the 2007 Invierno and 2008 Verano winners, so Alajuelense has claimed CRC2 as the 2008 Verano runners-up.
+2 Saprissa was both the 2007 Invierno and 2008 Verano winners, so Alajuelense has claimed CRC2 as the 2008 Verano runners-up.

-3 Luis Ángel Firpo were both the 2007 Apertura and 2008 Clausura winners, so Isidro Metapán has claimed SLV2 as the 2008 Clausura runners-up.
+3 Luis Ángel Firpo was both the 2007 Apertura and 2008 Clausura winners, so Isidro Metapán has claimed SLV2 as the 2008 Clausura runners-up.

-4 San Francisco were both the 2007 Clausura and 2008 Apertura winners, so Tauro has claimed PAN2 as the 2008 Apertura runners-up.
+4 San Francisco was both the 2007 Clausura and 2008 Apertura winners, so Tauro has claimed PAN2 as the 2008 Apertura runners-up.

 Format

-There was a two-legged Preliminary Round for 16 clubs, with the eight winners advancing to the Group Stage.
-They were joined by the other eight teams who were seeded directly into the Group Stage.
-The clubs involved in the Group Stage were placed into four groups of four with each team playing the others in its group in both home and away matches.
-The top two teams from each group will advance to the Knockout Rounds, which will consist of two-legged ties.
-The Final Round, to be held in late April 2009, were also two-legged.
+There was a two-legged preliminary round for 16 clubs, with the eight winners advancing to the group stage.
+They were joined by the other eight teams who were seeded directly into the group stage.
+The clubs involved in the group stage were placed into four groups of four with each team playing the others in its group in both home and away matches.
+The top two teams from each group will advance to the knockout rounds, which will consist of two-legged ties.
+The final round, to be held in late April 2009, was also two-legged.
 Also, unlike the previously contested CONCACAF Champions' Cup, the away goals rule is used in the CONCACAF Champions League, but does not apply after a tie goes into extra time.